kulturaveshchi/kulturaveshchi.github.io/_posts/2021-02-13-Infectious-functional-programming.md

 ---
 layout: post
 title: Functional programming is infectious
+summary: You learn about clever purely-functional abstractions and you think, neat, but
+    not really relevant to everyday programming; then the next thing you know, you're implementing a fairly boring bit of business logic and you think, dammit, what I really need here are profunctor optics.
 ---

 You learn about clever purely-functional abstractions and you think, neat, but